 what goes with mashed potatoes?

 For every day meals, we love to serve these mashed red potatoes with a simple seared steak or roast and fresh salad.
-Try them with this shredded kale brussels sprout salad and porcini crusted roast beef tenderloin!
+For a simple and quick protein, serve them with this Instant Pot Italian Chicken by Jenn at Cook What You Love.

 red skin mashed potatoes